 Generally in these claims, where no provision at all has been made, the Court may decide that this constitutes an inadequate provision.
 Where any provision has been made, it can be difficult to argue insufficient provision for adult children.
 Courts tend to link adequacy with the size of the estate.
 For example, in Mead v Lemon WASC 72 Olivia Mead made a claim against the estate of her late father Michael Wright.
 Although she had been gifted $3 million with restrictive conditions under her father’s Will, this was considered inadequate given the estate was estimated to be between $800 million and $1 billion.

-This is general information only, and does not constitute specific legal advice.
 If you would like further information please contact our office on Freecall 1800 609 945 or email us now.